silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 Today I envision Silex as the bridge between 2 worlds: **no-code** and [**JAMStack (static)**](https://jamstack.org/ "JAMStack technology") / Composable architecture.
 It will offer as a free and open source software all the key features of Webflow with these components, each one being a step in Silex development, this is as close as I can get to a **road map**:

 1. A drag and drop web design tool, showing all the CSS features in a class-based style manager - that is the no-code part and it will be based on the [GrapesJS](https://grapesjs.com/ "Grapes JS web builder framework") framework.
 This part is today's Silex v2 scope, and will still be useful by itself for smaller simpler websites
-2. An integration with any [headless CMS](https://jamstack.org/headless-cms/ "Headless CMS") - such as [Directus](https://directus.io/ "headless cms directus") or [Strapi](https://strapi.io/ "Strapi headless cms"), to visually design your website with real data.
+2. An integration with any [headless CMS](https://jamstack.org/headless-cms/ "Headless CMS") - such as WordPress or [Strapi](https://strapi.io/ "Strapi headless cms"), to visually design your website with real data.
 More generally import any api (no-code spreadsheets like nocodb or airtable, shopify, WordPress...).
-For this I considere using [Contentlayer](https://github.com/contentlayerdev/contentlayer "contentlayer").
 This includes collection pages, loops/repeaters, dynamic properties
 3. Integration with [static site generators](https://jamstack.org/generators/ "Static site generators"): components which transparently generate snipets of templates [(ejs](https://ejs.co/ "EJS template"), [liquidjs](https://liquidjs.com/ "Liquidjs templates"), [twig](https://twig.symfony.com/ "twig templates"), ...) so that we can create Jekyll or [eleventy](https://www.11ty.dev/ "Eleventy SSG") layouts

 That is the plan, in that order.